catchupTJC/catchuptjc.github.io/_posts/2020-07-04-(SG)God’s Footstool (2).md

 ---
 Summary:
 Who are the enemies God made His footstool?
-1. Satan: Overcome the temptation of the evil one.
+1. **Satan**: Overcome the temptation of the evil one.
 Since Jesus was triumphant, so will we!
-2. Lust of the flesh: Overcome our desires so we don’t become overcome by it.
+2. **Lust of the flesh**: Overcome our desires so we don’t become overcome by it.
-3. Death: The final enemy.
+3. **Death**: The final enemy.
 Do not fear death; we’ll sit on the throne with Him.

 In the previous sermon, what God’s footstool is according to the Bible was covered:
 1. Heaven is God’s throne and earth His footstool.
 This reminds us to trust in God’s power and have firm faith no matter what our circumstances.